johndoe31415/luksrku/README.md

 d66f96fc-7056-46e1-aea6-0f3d705cd3bc    d94f3fc6c3507123bda4034dd8c865a1b4cf9870bda50e9ed9f861621d581017    952ebed9-5256-4b4c-9de5-7f8829b4a74a=54444656365a3658794451353241537377564653456c386d7256666e4839463562
 ```

-     We follow the suggested passphrase, which should contain 192 bits of entropy.
+  4. We want to use the suggested passphrase, which should contain 192 bits of
-  4. We use cryptsetup luksAddKey to add the suggested passphrase to the LUKS
+	 entropy.
+For this, ee use cryptsetup luksAddKey to add the suggested
-     keyring of the server.
+     passphrase to the LUKS keyring on the server.
   5. The config script has given suggestions for server.txt and client.txt.
 We
      copy the respective contents into the files.
   6. Then we create the client and server binary configuration files: